ryandawsonuk/AgileTeamworkGame/README.md

 # Agile Teamwork Game

 This tool is a way to get practice working through issues as a team.
-The aims are to encourage healthy conflict and also to challenge silos and role boundaries.
+The aims are to encourage healthy conflict and also to challenge flexibility of role boundaries.

 Scenarios are deliberately delicate.
 The idea is help teams get comfortable with acknowledging perspectives and working through disagreements.